MaastrichtU-Library/FAIR-research-data-coursebook/_episodes/07-data-reusing.md

 teaching: 10
 exercises: 15
 questions:
-- "How to cite data when reusing a data source?"
+- "1 How to cite data when reusing a data source?"
-- "How do we make sure data will be reused?"
+- "2 How do we make sure data will be reused?"
 objectives:
 - "The participant will understand the importance of data citation"
 - "The participant will learn tools to test discoverability for data to be reused"